 I have struggled to find a decent Magento store on shared hosting and not facing downtime issues.
 Since Magento needs resources to perform optimally, shared hosting is far from ideal.

-Note: Do you think you could risk sensitive information, access to your customer’s information, and whole hacking thing?
-A shared Magento hosting that costs less would do more harm than good to your store.
+Note: Do you think you could risk sensitive information, access to your customer’s information, and the whole hacking thing?
+A shared Magento hosting that costs less than a Starbucks coffee would do more harm than good to your store.

 Unmanaged Vs Managed Magento Hosting?

 It depends on the time you have, skills, and money.
 Most of the eCommerce websites go with managed Magento hosting.
-They avoid speed, security issues and focus better on core tasks.
+They avoid speed, security issues, and focus better on core tasks.
 With unmanaged hosting, you have to take care of a whole new level of things.
 For example, regularly patching the store, optimizing the speed, installing and renewing SSL, fixing whenever the site is down even if it’s 2 A.M.
-The best managed Magento hosting will take care of all.

 Budget matters.
 But that doesn’t mean shared hosting is a good option.
 You will have to pay hidden costs there.